What is Recovery?

 The definition of recovery has changed quite a bit in the last few years.
 It is important that you know that when you hear the word recovery, it does not mean what it once did.

 According to the Substance Abuse and Mental Health Administration (SAMSHA), the definition of recovery was changed to include both mental health and substance abuse as one category rather than two.
-This made it less complicated as SAMSHA worked to expand health coverage and treatment /recovery services.
+This made it less complicated as SAMSHA worked to expand health coverage for treatment and recovery services.
 SAMSHA defines recovery as, "a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential".
 According to SAMSHA, there are 10 guiding principles that are used to define recovery:

 • Hope